videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/start-hls.md

 ```

 :::note
-If you wish for only the conference participants to be visible in the livestream, you can `pin` all participants in the conference mode and commence the livestream with the `SPOTLIGHT` layout, prioritizing pinned participants
+If you wish for only the conference participants to be visible in the livestream, you can `pin` all participants in the conference mode and commence the livestream with the `SPOTLIGHT` layout, prioritizing pinned participants.
 :::

 ### Example